SteeleBlockchainTechnology/obsidian/Documentation/White Paper.md

 - **Automated Trading Strategies**: AI-powered trading tools, with blockchain ensuring transparency and immutability, enhanced by MCP’s standardized access to market data and functions across supported blockchains.
 - **NFT Analysis and Creation**: Tools for evaluating and generating non-fungible tokens (NFTs), supporting the digital asset economy, with MCP providing resources and tools for NFT-related tasks across multiple chains.

 MCP’s compatibility with external systems (e.g., Stripe, Neon) strengthens these blockchain features, ensuring secure, efficient, and scalable operations within Vespucc.ai’s ecosystem.
-While the token and payment system are anchored on Cardano, the AI agents retain the ability to analyze and interact with transactions on other blockchains.
+While the token and payment system are anchored on Solana, the AI agents retain the ability to analyze and interact with transactions on other blockchains.

 ### 3.4 Rolling Update Model